 What Merchants Do Paribus Support?

 Paribus only handles a handful of merchants but they are continuing to add more.
-As of today they are:
+See this link for the merchants they do handle.

 How Does It Actually Work?